Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Local measurement of nonamenability

 \begin{theorem} Let $\G$ be a locally compact unimodular group.
-Consider a relatively compact neighborhood of the identity $\Omega$ and an arbitrary open subset $\Sigma$ in $\G$.
-Let $m -2pt : \G \to \C$ be a bounded symbol supported in $\Omega$.
-Then, the following inequality holds for $p \in 2\Z_+$ \end{theorem}
+Consider a relatively compact neighborhood of the identity $\Omega$ and $p \in 2\Z_+$.
+Let $\Sigma$ be an arbitrary open subset in $\G$ containing $\overline{\Omega}_p$.
+Then, the following inequality holds for any bounded symbol $m -2pt : \G \to \C$ supported in $\Omega$ \end{theorem}